For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're into these genres of music then The Printworks in Manchester city centre is the place to go.

-• Cargo - Lavish club with a dress code.
-Used to be Tiger Tiger but has since been transformed into a fantastic venue for clubbing, brunches, Christmas parties and so much more!
+• Cargo - Lavish club offering 4 rooms and a 3000 capacity.
+A fantastic venue for clubbing, brunches, Christmas parties and so much more!

 • Lola Lo - Located near Deansgate Locks and popular with students.
 Lots going on here with events every day as well as cocktail masterclasses.

-The Dubstep and the electro scene in Manchester have grown a massive student following in recent years.
+The dance music scene in Manchester has grown a massive student following in recent years.

 • The Warehouse Project - A year-round lineup of critically acclaimed DJs and artists from around the world.
 Experience a heavy night with top music and an unbeatable atmosphere.
 Worth saving a few quid for.